celestiaorg/docs/docs/community/modular-fellows.md

 # Modular Fellows

-The Modular Fellows program aims to support developers who are interested in building on modular blockchains like Celestia.
+The Modular Fellows program aims to support developers who are interested in building on Celestia.
 Participants will take part in the 3 month program outlined below and receive a monthly stipend to help fund their work.